offmessage/blackpearl/README.rst

 things.
 In fact, the Python API also pegs the processor, largely because of its reliance on ``while True`` loops and lots of ``time.sleep()`` calls.

-blackpeal is capable of taking input from multiple inputs, processing that input and sending it to multiple outputs with the Rpi2 running at around 7% processor load.
+**blackpearl** is capable of taking input from multiple inputs, processing that input and sending it to multiple outputs with the Rpi2 running at around 7% processor load.
 In other words, you could be playing with your Flotilla while also watching a movie.
 On a Raspberry Pi.